Clinical Setting Policies and Procedures

 Uniform Policy

-More information and how to order uniforms may be found online: https://www.umass.edu/nursing/academic-programs/nursing-major/clinical-information-undergraduate-nursing-majors
+More information and how to order uniforms can be found at the Clinical Information for Undergraduate Nursing Majors website.

 As nurses and nursing students, it is our role to care for the public in many settings.
 The rationale for a consistent uniform policy is to present a professional image as well as to be mindful of disease transmission.
 The Elaine Marieb College of Nursing uniform policy is intended to maintain a consistent professional image, consider medical asepsis, and to be congruent with dress code policies of agencies used for clinical experience.
-The uniform for clinical experiences (with the exception of clinical settings that have different uniform requirements) will include:
+Students are to wear their full uniform and name tag during all clinical experiences and laboratory settings and in simulation.
+The uniform for clinical experiences in the lab and clinical agencies (except for clinical settings that have different uniform requirements) will include:

-7. No artificial nails or nail polish shall be worn.
-Fingernails must be neat and clean, and length should not exceed ¼”.
+- No artificial nails or nail polish shall be worn for infection prevention reasons Fingernails must be neat and clean, and length should not exceed ¼”.
 There is strong evidence that artificial nails and nail polish harbor bacteria and can cause infection.

-9. Jewelry must be limited to watches, small inconspicuous rings such as a wedding band and neck chains.
+- Jewelry must be limited to watches, and small inconspicuous rings.
 No bracelets are allowed.
-Earrings must be stud type, no dangling earrings.
+Earrings must be stud type, no dangling jewelry such as earrings, chains or bracelets due to safety and infection precautions.

 Students who do not comply with the uniform policy will not be allowed in the clinical setting.